 Someday in the Rain

-- On an uneventful cold day, Haruhi orders Kyon to pick up a heater for the clubroom that was donated to them by one of their sponsors from the movie.
+– On an uneventful cold day, Haruhi orders Kyon to pick up a heater for the clubroom that was donated to them by one of their sponsors for the movie.

 Trivia: “Someday in the Rain” is the only anime episode that is not based on a story from the Haruhi novel series.